 Here are a few other things to note about these rides.

 Here are some of the most common requests.
 All posted Golden Gate Pedicab fares are to/from the Ferry Building.
-The prices include up to two people.
+Here are some of their regular routes and tours:

 You can either book in advance for your Pedicab tour or find one near the Ferry Building, Alcatraz Landing or in Fisherman's Wharf.
 If you book in advance, you can arrange for a meeting place that works best for you.
 They request only 24 hours' notice when booking in advance.
 Find more details on their site to book your tour in advance.

 You can use either cash or credit card as payment.
 The easiest option when you pick one up on the street is cash.
 They do accept credit cards but need to call back to their office in order to run the card.
 This can take some time, so I recommend bringing along cash for your tour.